wc-library/bookreader/README.md

 -------------------------
 Wheaton Reader:

 Important files (starting places):
 	BookMaker/index.php - where to start making books WheatonReader/Reader.php - where to read books (given a correct bookID via GET)

+Important note on initial setup:
+    Create an empty writeable and readable directory in BookMaker/ called 'tmp' Create two empty writeable and readable directories in WheatonReader/Books called 'WheatonReader/Books/JSON' and 'WheatonReader/Books/JSON'

 HOW TO USE THE BOOKMAKER
 	This portion of the BookReader is used to create Books by uploading a zip file of page images